laobubu/HyperMD/README.md

 ## Why use HyperMD?

-HyperMD is a set of [CodeMirror] add-ons / modes / themes.
+HyperMD is a set of [CodeMirror] add-ons / modes / themes / commands / keymap etc.

 You may use both original CodeMirror and HyperMD on the same page.